-20. Do not use electrical closets or compartments that house dry riser inlets/outlets, hosereels, telecom riser ducts etc., for storage.
+20. Do not use electrical closets or compartments that house dry riser inlets/outlets, hose reels, telecom riser ducts etc., for storage.

-Do ensure that the closets and compartments are clean and free of obstructions at all times.
+Do ensure that the closets and compartments are always clean and free of obstructions.

 21. Do not use staircases as rest areas or storage space.